micueldev/tokenizer/README.md

 ## Tests
 <p>
-  This microservice has unit tests and e2e tests
+  This microservice has unit tests, integration tests and e2e tests
 </p>

 ```bash